atea/cisco-sda-config-generator/dna/sda-config-gen/README.md

 It will generate configuration files for the following nodes;

- * PE1 and PE2 ("fusion")
+ * FUSION1 and FUSION2 (core, PE nodes, etc)
  * TCN1 and TCN2 (two Transit Control Plane nodes)
  * FEXIT1 and FEXIT2 (two-node fabric site to provide default way out of all other fabrics)
  * FS1 and FS2 (first fabric site connected to FEXIT1 and FEXIT2 via SD-transit)

 The following is assumed;

- * All nodes except PE is assumed to be "blank", hence minimal "global" config on PE (we assume they are in production)
+ * All nodes except FUSION is assumed to be "blank", hence minimal "global" config on FUSION (we assume they are in production)
- * Assumes LISP PubSub (we run BGP as only routing protocol on TCN with our own ASN)
+ * Assumes LISP PubSub (we run BGP as only routing protocol on TCN with our own ASN, which would not work with LISP/BGP)
- * eBGP is used between each layer (i.e. between FS1 and FEXIT, between FEXIT and PE, and between PE and each TCN)
+ * eBGP is used between each layer (i.e. between FS1 and FEXIT, between FEXIT and FUSION, and between FUSION and each TCN)
- * TCN nodes are connected directly to PE
+ * TCN nodes are connected directly to FUSION
- * ISIS between FEXIT1+2 (to distribute Lo0 for the automatically configured iBGP to avoid multihop via FS or PE)
+ * ISIS between FEXIT1+2 (to distribute Lo0 for the automatically configured iBGP to avoid multihop via FS or FUSION)

 ```
                                                                _______________